SidJain-12/Temporal-Rift/README.md

 Confront hazards, solve puzzles, and uncover the mysteries of a unique world where precision and speed are paramount.
 Are you ready to embark on this heart-pounding journey through the Temporal Rift?

+# File Structure

+Game exe is present in the GameExe folder, double click on `Temporal Rift.exe` to play the game.

 # Basic Controls

 - **Movement:** W, A, S, D